Filesystem MCP server

 }

-Available Tools
+Available Features

 • read_multiple_files: Read multiple files simultaneously

-• write_file: Create new file or overwrite existing
+• write_file: Create or overwrite files

-• edit_file: Make selective edits with pattern matching
+• edit_file: Make selective edits with pattern matching and formatting

 Directory Operations

-• create_directory: Create new directory or ensure it exists
+• create_directory: Create new directories

 • list_directory: List directory contents